-Spurs legend Gary Mabbutt retired from the game in 1998 achieving the accolade of Tottenham Hotspur’s longest-serving player.
+Spurs legend and former captain Gary Mabbutt retired from the game in 1998 after 16 years playing at White Hart Lane and is the club’s second longest-serving player.

-Since retiring, Mabbutt has provided punditry and match analysis for various channels across the main broadcasting networks and he also worked as an ambassador for the 2010 World Cup.
+Since retiring from playing, Mabbutt has provided punditry and match analysis for various channels across the main broadcasting networks and has also worked as an ambassador for the 2010 World Cup.

-A type 1 diabetes sufferer since a teenager, Mabbutt nearly had to have his leg amputated in 2013 after the diabetes triggered peripheral arterial disease, which blocked the leg’s blood vessels.
+A type 1 diabetes sufferer since a teenager, he nearly had to have his leg amputated in 2013 after the diabetes triggered peripheral arterial disease, which blocked the leg’s blood vessels.